The Japanese Spitz is a truly adaptable dog that can live happily in the coldest and hottest climates around the world?

 Fairly active, even indoors, the Japanese Spitz will do fine living in an apartment.
 However, these are athletic dogs and do need a long daily walk, as well as regular opportunities to run in an enclosed area.

 Their thick and pure white coat needs is "Teflon like" and a short daily brushing/combing is all that is necessary.
 The texture of the outer coat allows dirt and mud to drop off as soon as it dries, so bathing once or twice a year will be sufficient.

 This is generally a healthy breed.
 There have been cases of patellar luxation, so be sure that breeding stock is checked for this condition.
 As with all white breeds, sometimes cosmetic staining around the eyes may be noticed.ADDRESSING THE STAINING

 An assortment of remedies have been suggested to resolve the cosmetic reddish stains that result from tear drainage on white furred animals.
+Our genetic lines are bred with a wider nose resulting in no staining.
 Here are some comments or suggestions that we have heard:

 Do they enjoy the company of other dogs and cats?

 That white coat looks as if it requires a lot of maintenance.
 How much time must I spend on grooming?
 Believe it or not, a couple of baths a year and ten minutes with a comb twice a week is all that you need.
 This is because the "Non-Stick Teflon " coat allows the mud and dirt to fall off.
 Japanese Spitz have no "doggy odor" and therefore there is no need to bath them frequently.
 Two baths a year is usually enough.
 They do not need any clipping or plucking.